List of Bakugan Battle Brawlers characters: Fabia Sheen

 She seems to have the same kind of love for freedom and initiative to act as Mira does.
 She also seems to be strong, because she shoulder threw Dan twice in episode 3, the first was by accident and the second was when she got mad at Dan after losing, and in episode 10 when Zenet tried to take her as a hostage and Fabia threw her hard on the ground.
 Those incidents may prove Ren Krawler's statement about the Neathians' specialty at close combat, although most of what Ren said was a lie to put down the Neathians.
 Fabia owns Aranaut, the bakugan of her deceased fiancée, Jin.
 After she becomes the new Neathian Queen in Bakugan: Mechtanium Surge, following her sister stepping down from the throne, she gives Aranaut to Captain Elright.

+Rafe

-RafeRafe (known in the Japanese version as Ralph Waver (ラルフ・ウェイバー, Rarufu Weibā)) is a new character in Bakugan: Mechantium Surge.
+Rafe (known in the Japanese version as Ralph Waver (ラルフ・ウェイバー, Rarufu Weibā)) is a new character in Bakugan: Mechantium Surge.
 He is a Neathian Castle Knight who was sent by Princess Fabia to go to Earth to help the Brawlers with the Mechtogan threat.
 He is the new Haos Brawler of the Battle Brawlers.
 Since the Battle Brawlers helped save Neathia during the war against Emperor Barodius Rafe, along with other members of the Castle Knights, have looked up to Dan and the Brawlers.
 Rafe was disappointed when he and Paige discovered how much the Brawlers had changed with Dan and Drago gone but he never gave up believing in the Battle Brawlers.
 After Mag Mel's defeat Rafe and Wolfurio returned to Neathia.